COVID-19 pandemic in England: Finance and the economy

+Some small business owners and self-employed people did not receive financial support from the government.
+This led to the formation in May 2020 of a campaigning group called ExcludedUK; in 2025 the BBC reported that the group represented 3.8 million UK taxpayers.

-The government announced Retail, Hospitality and Leisure Grant Fund (RHLGF) and changes to the Small Business Grant Fund (SBGF) on 17 March.
+The government announced a Retail, Hospitality and Leisure Grant Fund (RHLGF) and changes to the Small Business Grant Fund (SBGF) on 17 March.
 The SBGF was changed from £3,000 to £10,000, while the RHLGF offered grants of up to £25,000. £12.33 billion in funding was committed to the SBGF and the RHLGF schemes with another £617 million added at the start of May.
 By 25 April only around 50% of eligible business had received funding.

-On 23 March the Government announced the COVID-19 Business Interruption Loan Scheme (CBILS) for small and medium-sized businesses and Covid Corporate Financing Facility for large companies.
-The government banned banks from seeking personal guarantees on COVID-19 Business Interruption loans under £250,000 following complaints.
-COVID-19 Large Business Interruption Loan Scheme (CLBILS) was announced on 3 April and later tweaked to include more companies.
-In May the amount a company could borrow on the scheme was raised from £50 million to £200 million.
-Restrictions were put in place on companies on the scheme including dividends payout and bonuses to members of the board.
+On 23 March, the Government announced the COVID-19 Business Interruption Loan Scheme (CBILS) for small and medium-sized businesses, and the Covid Corporate Financing Facility for large companies.
+The government banned banks from seeking personal guarantees on COVID-19 Business Interruption loans under £250,000, following complaints.
+A COVID-19 Large Business Interruption Loan Scheme (CLBILS) was announced on 3 April and later adjusted to include more companies.
+In May, the maximum a company could borrow under the scheme was raised from £50 million to £200 million.
+Restrictions were put in place on companies in the scheme, including on dividends paid and on bonuses to members of the board.
 On 20 April the Government announced a scheme worth £1.25 billion to support innovative new companies that could not claim for COVID-19 rescue schemes.
 The government additionally announced the Bounce Back Loan Scheme (BBLS) for small and medium size businesses.
-The scheme offered loans of up to £50,000 and was interest free for the first year before an interest rate of 2.5% a year was applied, with the loan being paid back within six years.
-Businesses who had an existing CBILS loan of up to £50,000 could transfer on to this scheme, but had to do so by 4 November 2020.
+The scheme offered loans of up to £50,000 and was interest-free for the first year before an interest rate of 2.5% a year was applied, with the loan to be paid back within six years.
+Businesses who had a CBILS loan of up to £50,000 could transfer to this scheme, but had to do so by 4 November 2020.
 The scheme launched on 4 May.
 The loan was 100% guaranteed by the government and was designed to be simpler than the CBILS scheme.
-More than 130,000 BBLS applications were received by banks on the first day of operation with more than 69,500 being approved.
-On 13 May the Government announced that it was under writing Trade credit insurance, to prevent businesses struggling in the pandemic from having no insurance cover.
-On 12 May almost £15 billion of state aid had been given to businesses.
-The Treasury and the Bank of England on 17 March announced the Covid Corporate Financing Facility (CCFF).
+More than 130,000 BBLS applications were received by banks on the first day of operation, with more than 69,500 being approved.
+On 13 May the Government announced that it was underwriting Trade credit insurance, to prevent businesses struggling in the pandemic from having no insurance cover.
+By 12 May almost £15 billion of state aid had been given to businesses.
+The Treasury and the Bank of England announced the Covid Corporate Financing Facility (CCFF) on 17 March.